-To ensure you’re getting the credit you deserve, it’s important to seek the help of a professional consultant.
-Not only can they help determine if you qualify, but they can help prepare the actual claim, assess the suitability of your existing accounting system for capturing project information and participate in the review of your claim, should CRA determine the need.
-At Richter, our expert partners work on claims like these with a variety of different businesses, and fees are only contingent upon the success of your claim.
+To ensure you’re getting the credit you deserve, it’s important to seek the help of a professional.
+We can help determine if you qualify as well as prepare the actual claim, assess the suitability of your existing accounting system for capturing project information and participate in the review of your claim in a CRA review meeting, should it be requested.
+At Richter, our expert partners work on claims like these with a variety of different businesses, and our fees are only contingent upon the success of your claim.

-SR&ED and OIDMTC can be extremely beneficial, and make investing in research and development all the more enticing.
+Like all other government credits, the OIDMTC can be extremely beneficial, and make investing in your business all the more enticing.
 So aside from helping promote work within Ontario, these tax credits can be the incentive to grow your business, create more jobs, and boost your bottom line with cash in hand.